sVarlog/LLMForge/README.md

 Outputs checkpoints under `output/deepseek-ai/TRAINING-N/checkpoint-M/`.
 Special/chat tokens, `tokenizer.json`, `vocab.json`, `merges.txt`, and your `chat_template.jinja` are saved there.

+Notes on resuming training

+-   To continue the last training run instead of starting a new one, set `TRAINING_NEW = False` in `config/training_config.py`.
+-   The resume logic prefers an epoch-based continuation: the trainer reads the epoch recorded in the checkpoint's `trainer_state.json` and will extend training by `TRAINING_EXTRA_EPOCHS` (see `TRAINING_EPOCHS` and `TRAINING_EXTRA_EPOCHS` in `config/training_config.py`).
+This avoids issues with absolute `max_steps` when resuming from checkpoints.
+-   The codebase also includes small helpers under `src/helpers/` (for example `build_messages.py` and `loggers.py`) to keep prompt construction and logging consistent when resuming and running generations.

+Generation stopping

+-   The training/generation utilities include a decoding-based stopper that looks for output delimiters like `</output>` (or the model's end token) in decoded text rather than relying solely on exact token-id sequences.
+This is more robust across tokenizers and prevents the model from emitting unwanted extra tokens after the intended end marker.

 ### 3. Merge LoRA into the base